CharlieInRain/docs-site/docs/governance.md

 --description "list AAA-254/BNB" --expire-time 1570665600 --chain-id=Binance-Chain-Ganges --node=data-seed-pre-2-s1.binance.org:80 --json --voting-period 604800
 ```
 !!!
 Tip
-        As discussed in [BEP-70](https://github.com/binance-chain/BEPs/blob/master/BEP70.md), BUSD is one of the most influential stable coins worldwide and the most dominant stable coin on Binance Chain.
-BEP2 token issuers can list their assets against [BUSD-BD1](https://explorer.binance.org/asset/BUSD-BD1) without the requirement of creating BNB pair first.
-Listing and trading BUSD pairs on Binance Chain will facilitate token owners and exchange traders, making the markets more liquid and healthier.
+        As discussed in [BEP-70](https://github.com/binance-chain/BEPs/blob/master/BEP70.md), BUSD is one of the most influential stable coins worldwide and the most dominant stable coin on BNB Beacon Chain.
+BEP2 token issuers can list their assets against [BUSD-BD1](https://explorer.bnbchain.world/asset/BUSD-BD1) without the requirement of creating BNB pair first.
+Listing and trading BUSD pairs on BNB Beacon Chain will facilitate token owners and exchange traders, making the markets more liquid and healthier.
 BEP70 is already implemented and has been activated after Testnet Nightingale Upgrade.
-Binance Chain Mainnet will be upgraded to support BEP-70 soon.
+BNB Beacon Chain Mainnet will be upgraded to support BEP-70 soon.

 #### Submit a Delist Proposal
 In testnet, only validators can make a delist proposal.
 To add a new delist pairs, a validator can run the following command:<br/>